The Kalman Like Particle Filter : Optimal Estimation With Quantized Innovations/Measurements: Simulations

 \section{Simulations}

 In Alg 1, the particles describe the full probability density of the state conditioned on quantized measurements.
-While in Alg 3, part of the information about the conditional state density is captured neatly by the Kalman filter.
-So, the particles describe a truncated Gaussian which has much less support than the full conditional distribution.
-We give two examples in this section to demonstrate the effectiveness of KLPF.
-The following table summarizes the highlights from the two examples
+While in the KLPF, part of the information about the conditional state density is captured neatly by the Kalman filter.
+So, the particles describe a truncated Gaussian which has a much smaller covariance than the conditional law of the state given the quantized observations.
+We give a few examples in this section to demonstrate the effectiveness of KLPF.
+Table \ref{tab: table} summarizes the highlights from the first two examples

-In Table \ref{tab: table}, a \lq yes\rq\phantom{} indicates that the filter works and is close to optimal, a \lq no\rq\phantom{} indicates that its estimation error diverges and a \lq -' means that the quantization method does not apply to the filter. \lq SOI' stands for \lq sign of innovation' and \lq 2-bit' stands for a quantization rule with quantization intervals given by $(-\infty, -1.2437)$, $(-1.2437, -0.3823)$, $(-0.3823, 0.3823)$, $(0.3823, 1.2437)$ and $(1.2437, \infty)$.
+In Table \ref{tab: table}, a \lq Yes' indicates that the filter works and is close to optimal, a \lq No' indicates that its estimation error diverges and a \lq -' means that the quantization method does not apply to the filter. \lq 1-bit' stands for \lq sign of innovation' and \lq 2-bit' stands for a quantization rule with quantization intervals given by $(-\infty, -1.2437)$, $(-1.2437, -0.3823)$, $(-0.3823, 0.3823)$, $(0.3823, 1.2437)$ and $(1.2437, \infty)$.
 If the innovation falls in the interval $(-0.3823, 0.3823)$, no measurement update is done, so that 2 bits will suffice to represent the output of the above quantizer.
-The numbers in front of Alg 1 and KLPF denote the number of particles required to approximate the optimal filter.
+The numbers in front of Alg 1 and KLPF denote the number of particles required to approximate the optimal filter closely.
 Clearly, KLPF requires far fewer particles than Alg 1.
 Also evident from Table \ref{tab: table} is the fact that KLPF needs dramatically fewer particles as the quantization becomes finer.